 New CT X-Ray technology means that airports will be able to scan liquids within hand luggage, providing security staff with a detailed 3D image of the contents rather than the existing 2D images.
-Using this new technology and "highly advanced threat detection algorithms", potentially dangerous liquids will be flagged up for further checks.
-This means that passengers will be able to travel with up to two litres per person of liquids, gels and puréed foodstuffs in their bags, and they will no longer need to place laptops and other electronic devices on a separate tray.
+Using this new technology and “highly advanced threat detection algorithms”, potentially dangerous liquids will be flagged up for further checks.
+This means that passengers will be able to travel with up to two litres per person of liquids and gels in their bags, and they will no longer need to place laptops and other electronic devices on a separate tray.

 John Strickland, aviation consultant and analyst, said: “This will be a great reduction in stress for passengers, reducing times for security checks and helping flight punctuality.
 From the airport’s point of view, it will leave more opportunity to improve revenues in retail and food outlets if passengers have more time and are more relaxed.”

-There is, however, a catch.
 If travelling to an overseas airport that does not have the relevant technology, passengers will not be able to take their oversized liquids in their hand luggage on the return leg.
-If they have not paid for a checked-in bag, this means they will have no choice but to consume all of their tapenade, slather themselves with suncream, and leave whatever remains behind.
-That, or distribute their liquids into little 100ml containers.
+If you have not paid for a checked-in bag, this means you will have no choice but to shower yourself with perfume, slather your body with suncream, and leave whatever remains behind.
+That, or distribute your liquids into many little 100ml containers.

 As it stands, a fraction of the EU’s 347 airports are using the new technology, and the decision to expand liquid allowances on flights is a governmental issue, meaning that the majority of passengers will have to wait a while to feel the full benefits of the rule change.